flutter/website/src/get-started/install/_get-sdk-linux.md

 {% include docs/china-notice.md %}

-On Linux, you have two ways you can install Flutter.
+Installing Flutter on Linux can be done via two methods.
+After installation, you should run the `flutter doctor` command to ensure that the environment is correctly set up.

+### Understanding Linux Commands

+Before we begin the installation, it would be useful to understand some common Linux commands.
+Refer to our [Glossary](#glossary) section for a brief overview of these commands.

-### Install Flutter using snapd
+### Method 1: Install Flutter using snapd

-The easiest way to install Flutter on Linux is by using snapd.
-For more information, check out [Installing snapd][].
+This is the simplest way to install Flutter on Linux.
+For more information about using snapd, check [Installing snapd][].

-Once you have snapd, you can
-[install Flutter using the Snap Store][], or at the command line:
+Once snapd is installed, you can install Flutter from the Snap Store or by using the following command:

 ```terminal
 $ sudo snap install flutter --classic
 ```

 {{site.alert.note}}
-  Once you install snap,
-  use the following command to display your Flutter SDK path:
+  Once snap is installed, you can display your Flutter SDK path by using the following command:

   ```terminal
   $ flutter sdk-path
   ```
 {{site.alert.end}}

-### Install Flutter manually
+### Method 2: Manual Installation

-If you don't have `snapd`, or can't use it, you can install Flutter using the following steps.
+If you do not have `snapd`, or if you can't use it, follow these steps to install Flutter manually:

- 1. Download the following installation bundle to get the latest
-    {{site.sdk.channel}} release of the Flutter SDK:
+1. Download the installation bundle for the latest {{site.sdk.channel}} release of the Flutter SDK:

     [(loading...)](#){:.download-latest-link-{{os}}.btn.btn-primary}

-    For other release channels, and older builds, check out the [SDK archive][].
+    You can find older builds and other release channels in the [SDK archive][].

- 1. Extract the file in the desired location.
-For example:

-    {% comment %}
-      Our JS also updates the filename in this template, but it doesn't include the terminal formatting:

-      {% prettify shell %}
-      $ cd ~/development
-      $ tar xf ~/Downloads/[[download-latest-link-filename]]flutter_{{os}}_vX.X.X-{{site.sdk.channel}}.tar.xz[[/end]]
-      {% endprettify %}
-    {% endcomment -%}
+2. Extract the downloaded file to a location of your choice:

     ```terminal
     $ cd ~/development
     $ tar xf ~/Downloads/flutter_{{os}}_vX.X.X-{{site.sdk.channel}}.tar.xz
     ```

- 1. Add the `flutter` tool to your path:
+3. Add the `flutter` tool to your path:

     ```terminal
     $ export PATH="$PATH:`pwd`/flutter/bin"
     ```

-    This command sets your `PATH` variable for the _current_ terminal window only.
-    To permanently add Flutter to your path, check out [Update your path][].
+    Note that this command sets your `PATH` variable for the current terminal window only.
+To add Flutter to your path permanently, refer to [Update your path][].

- 1. Optionally, pre-download development binaries:
+4. (Optional) Pre-download development binaries:

-    The `flutter` tool downloads platform-specific
-    development binaries as needed.
-For scenarios
-    where pre-downloading these artifacts is preferable
-    (for example, in hermetic build environments,
-    or with intermittent network availability), iOS
-    and Android binaries can be downloaded ahead of time by running:

     ```terminal
     $ flutter precache
     ```

-    For additional download options,
-    check out `flutter help precache`.
+    You can find additional download options by running `flutter help precache`.

-You are now ready to run Flutter commands!

 {{site.alert.note}}
-  To update an existing version of Flutter, check out [Upgrading Flutter][].
+  To update an existing version of Flutter, see [Upgrading Flutter][].
 {{site.alert.end}}

-### Run flutter doctor
+### Post Installation: Run flutter doctor

+After installing Flutter, you should run `flutter doctor` to ensure that the environment is set up correctly.
+This command checks your environment and displays a report in the terminal window.
+The Dart SDK is bundled with Flutter; it isn't necessary to install Dart separately.
+Review the output carefully for any additional software you may need to install or further tasks to perform.

-Run the following command to see if there are any dependencies you need to install to complete the setup (for verbose output, add the `-v` flag):
+For verbose output, add the `-v` flag:

 ```terminal
 $ flutter doctor
 ```

-This command checks your environment and displays a report to the terminal window.
-The Dart SDK is bundled with Flutter;
-it isn't necessary to install Dart separately.
-Check the output carefully for other software you might need to install or further tasks to perform (shown in **bold** text).

-For example:
+Here is an example of what you might see:

 <pre>
 [-] Android toolchain - develop for Android devices